What Is An Essential Business & How Will Workers Survive Coronavirus?

 The coronavirus pandemic is quickly introducing new ways of life to the general public: people are singing 20-second tunes while thoroughly washing their hands, groceries, and hand sanitizers are flying off the shelves.
+Travel plans have been put on pause for the unforeseeable future and universities are closing.
 New words are also finding their way into our vocabulary: between “social distancing” and “flattening the curve,” references to COVID-19 and how to stop it are continuing to upend our everyday thoughts.

-Now, amid a series of announcements from President Trump saying that group gatherings will be limited across the country to 10 people are less, and businesses are shuttering ahead of massive lock downs, many are referring to "essential businesses" as immune from these processes.
-But what are these essential businesses that lawmakers have deemed important enough to remain open as states around the U.S. begin to lockdown?
+Now, amid a series of government announcements from both federal and provincial health officials, including the limiting of group gatherings and some businesses shuttering their doors indefinitely, many are referring to "essential businesses" as immune from these processes.
+But what are these essential businesses that governments have deemed important enough to remain open as we begin to lockdown?
 And what is considered a non-essential business?

 Advertisement